 3.2.6.
-Foods for Tomorrow: New Concepts and Technologies to Assure Consumer Health and Wellbeing
+[Forerunner Project] Foods for Tomorrow: New Concepts and Technologies to Assure Consumer Health and Wellbeing

 Foods for tomorrow have several requirements.
 On the one hand, there is an urgent need for food produced with a more favourable carbon footprint and improved productivity to balance out the climate change induced reduction of farmland.
 On the other hand, food is required which supplies optimal nutrition depending on age, gender and genotype.
-Producing food in the current way cannot supply a population of 9 billion people without increasing the average temperature by an additional 1-2 °C. In addition to the carbon footprint, one already notes the effects of climate change, resulting in the loss of farmland and/or the increased need for water and pesticide use.
+Producing food in the current way cannot supply a population of 9 billion people without increasing the average temperature by additional 1-2 °C. Beside the carbon footprint, today one already notes effects of the climate change, resulting in the loss of farmland and/or the need of increased need of water and pesticide use

-New approaches for sourcing, processing and manufacturing, and delivery systems for foods and food ingredients are constantly on the rise.
+New approaches for sourcing, processing, manufacture and delivery systems for foods and food ingredients are constantly on the rise.
 These may be specifically intended to add or enhance nutrition and health benefits, to improve the nutrition status and/or be for cost savings or reduced environmental impact.
-In addition, they may also target global challenges such as the increase in the world's population, the decrease in land for food production (e.g. desertification) and climate change.
-The desire for more alternative or efficient and sustainable food supply systems drives the interest in alternative raw materials, improved processing (with regard to resource inputs and losses), and efficient (reuse) of un-utilized sidestreams.

-All of these may have beneficial or adverse effects on the presence, retention, behaviour and functionality of nutrients and other healthrelevant components.
-Nutrition goes far beyond the need to just supply calories.
+In addition, they may also target global challenges such as the increase of the world population, the decrease in land for food production (e.g. desertification) and the climate change.
+The desire for more alternative or efficient and sustainable food supply systems drives the interest in alternative raw materials, improved processing (with regard to resource inputs and losses), and efficient (re-)use of waste streams.
+All of these may have beneficial or adverse effects on the presence, retention, behaviour and functionality of nutrients and other health-relevant components.
+Nutrition goes far beyond the need to supply just calories.
 The economic and consumer benefits of future innovation will be supported by research ensuring that the nutritional impact of newly introduced materials and treatments are understood and managed, and that new opportunities to improve the nutritional quality of foods are identified and exploited.
-At the end of the day, food has to be delicious and enjoyable; it not only nurtures the body, but the soul, as well.
+Food finally has to be delicious and enjoyable, it not only nurtures the body, it nurtures the soul, too.
 Europe provides a wide variety of foods.
 The trend of localization of food within a global society providing local tastes, textures and flavours and ensuring a safe and sustainable supply will be crucial.